 Emergency fund, retirement contributions, and other retirement savings and goals.

 To start, calculate your full monthly income after taxes.
 Then list out all your expenses and categorize them.
-You can use a budget worksheet to organize everyday expenses after this.
+You can use a

 Fixed expenses stay the same each month like rent and car insurance.
 Variable expenses fluctuate, like groceries or electricity bills.
 Be honest about your spending habits and conservative in your estimates.
 It's easy to underestimate expenses, so track your spending to get accurate totals.